 Daniel Livermore was a foreign service officer for more than three decades.
 He was Ambassador to Guatemala and El Salvador and subsequently Ambassador for the international campaign to ban landmines.
 His 2018 book, “Detained: Islamic Fundamentalist Extremism and the War on Terror in Canada,” examines how the War on Terror went wrong for Canada after 9/11.

 Peggy Mason is President of the Rideau Institute and a former Canadian Ambassador for Disarmament to the UN, with over 20 years of experience in peacekeeping training.

 Beth Woroniuk is the coordinator and cofounder of the Women, Peace and Security Network-Canada.
 She has been involved in Canadian women, peace and security coalitions since 2000.
 Beth is currently on the Steering Committee of NATO’s Civil Society Advisory Panel on WPS.
 With over 25 years of experience on women’s rights and gender equality issues as both analyst and activist, Beth has worked with bilateral aid agencies, UN entities, development banks and NGOs.
 She has particular expertise in gender dimensions of humanitarian assistance and post-conflict recovery.
-Beth recently joined The MATCH International Women’s Fund as Policy Lead.
+Beth is the Policy Lead at The MATCH International Women’s Fund.